Haida people

+The Haida (/'haɪdə/, X̱aayda, X̱aadas, X̱aad, X̱aat) are an Indigenous peoples of the Pacific Northwest Coast of North America.
+They constitute one of 203 First Nations in British Columbia and 231 federally recognized tribes in Alaska.

+Their traditional territory include Haida Gwaii, an archipelago off the coast of British Columbia, and the southern half of Prince of Wales Island, in Southeast Alaska.
+Their language is Haida, a linguistic isolate.
+The Haida are known for their craftsmanship, trading skills, and seamanship.
+They are known to have frequently carried out raids and to have practiced slavery.

+In Canada, the Haida are represented by Council of the Haida Nation (CHN), in addition to the two village band governments, Old Massett Village Council and Skidegate Band Council.
+Federally recognized Haida tribes in the United States include the Central Council of the Tlingit & Haida Indian Tribes of Alaska and the Hydaburg Cooperative Association.

 History

 Pre-contact

-Haida history begins with the arrival of the primordial ancestresses of the Haida matrilineages in Haida Gwaii some 14,000 to 19,000 years ago.
+Haida history begins with the arrival of the primordial ancestresses of the Haida matrilineages in Haida Gwaii.
 These include SGuuluu Jaad (Foam Woman), Jiila Kuns (Creek Woman), and KalGa Jaad (Ice woman).
 The Haida canon of oral histories and archaeological findings agree that Haida ancestors lived alongside glaciers and were present at the time of the arrival of the first tree, a lodgepole pine, on Haida Gwaii.
+Recent archaeological evidence suggests habitation as early as 13,100 BP.

 For thousands of years since Haida have participated in a rigorous coast-wide legal system called Potlatch.
 After the Island's wide arrival of red cedar some 7,500 years ago Haida society transformed to centre around the coastal "tree of life".
 Massive carved cedar monuments and cedar big houses became widespread throughout Haida Gwaii.

+In the early 18th century, Haida from K'iis Gwaii in the Duu Guusd region of Haida Gwaii migrated north, settling at the southern half of Prince of Wales Island in Alaska, next to Tlingit territory.
+This group would become known as the Kaigani Haida.